 0 Total Credits

-- The culminating academic experience for all students in the program is successful completion of a comprehensive exam and case presentation.
-All students must complete the comprehensive exam their final semester.
+- The culminating academic experience for all students in this track is successful completion of a comprehensive exam and case presentation.
+All students must complete the comprehensive exam no later than their final semester.
 The exam covers the core professional knowledge required by state licensing agencies.
 Students also are required to complete a written and oral clinical case presentation.
 Criteria for passing the exam and presentation are provided in the program handbook.

 Grand Total Credits: 61